afronski/effective-mlops-with-kubeflow-on-aws/README.md

       owner:
         kind: User
         # Replace with the email of the user.
-        name: my_user_email@kubeflow.com
+        name: your@email.com
     ```
-- And finally, connect to the central dashboard.
+- And finally, you can log in to the central dashboard on `https://kubeflow.platform.${ROOT_DOMAIN}/`.

 #### Resources